gregbkr/kubernetes-ansible-logging-monitoring/README.md

 grafana2 (monitoring2): http://lb_node_ip:3002

-### 6.2 Traefik
+### 5.2 Traefik

-Any news services exposed wich ingress, will be catch by traefik and made available without restart.
+Any news services, exposed by *-ingress.yaml, will be caught by traefik and made available without restart.

 To experience the full power of traefik, please purchase a domain name (ex: satoshi.tech), and point that record to the node you choose to be the lb.
-This record will help create the automatic certificate via acme standard.
+This record will help create the automatic certificate via the acme standard.

+- satoshi.tech --> lb_node_ip

 Then for each services you will use, create a dns: